isirode/DrawingLines2D/DEVELOPER.md

 - [ ] Automations
   - [ ] Automatic update of the package.json when releasing a version
   - [ ] Automatic generation of the .unitypackage when releasing a version
+  - [ ] Find a way to add external assets without adding them to .git and without needing manual actions
+    - Using Git's submodules : not familiar with it, could work without to have to fork the dependencies
+    - Using Unity's package system : would need to fork the projects which don't have a package.json, less interactive
+    - There is some project on the web for this, also, it seems : not familiar with them